Homeopathy Described

 How Does Homeopathy Work?

-Unfortunately, we’re a long way from confirming Sheldrake’s ideas, but I encourage you to visit his website and examine his writings (click on Qualifications).
-There are other traces of interesting scientific discovery and hypothesis that may give us a clue as to why we see homeopathy working, even though we don’t understand it.
-These traces include evidence that liquids capture a molecular “memory” of certain substances, chaos theory, complexity science, and the study of extra sensory perception.
 For me, Hahnemann’s discovery was an accident that found a fertile and attentive mind.
 His work, and the work of his successors, was to observe the effects and to build upon each discovery until we knew enough to understand that “like cures like” and that all symptoms relate to the same “disease,” unique to each patient.
 We will have to leave it to our successors to understand how homeopathy–and other systems of “energy medicine”–work.

 What Happens

 After we give the remedy, we wait.
 The analogy I like to use these days is that a remedy is like “re-booting” a computer.
 The person’s system is trying to respond to stresses adaptively, but isn’t able to do so because the commands are working at cross purposes.
 One way to look at it is that the remedy reloads the baseline commands that operate the system, so that conflicting signals grow quiet, and the person’s system can respond to the world in a healthy, adaptive way.
-In short, the symptoms go away, because there is no disease anymore.
+In short, the symptoms go away, because there is no “disease” anymore.

 Homeopathic remedies are intended to create the conditions in your body to allow healing to occur.
 The idea is that your body has the physiological “wisdom” to correct what is causing your problem(s), and the properly-selected remedy will help that process to begin.
 Sometimes an aggravation of symptoms may occur.
 It is normal and should be of short duration.
 If your symptoms worsen and you are concerned about it, please contact the homeopath.
 A normal aggravation usually passes in a day or two, rarely longer.